Master of Science

 Results and Conclusion.
 The MMSE and the MoCA have relative strengths and weaknesses and neither emerged as a clearly superior tool however, the MoCA had a slightly better diagnostic accuracy than the MMSE.
 These results should be viewed with some caution due to the use of the Cognistat as the gold standard.

 Friedman, Lauren, "Evaluating the Montreal Cognitive Assessment (MoCA) and the Mini Mental State Exam (MMSE) for Cognitive Impairment Post Stroke: A Validation Study against the Cognistat" (2012).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 852.